GenericMappingTools/gmt-examples/docs/tutorials/advance/animation.rst

 2.3.4.
 Second attempt.
 Fix the canvas
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-- For this new attempt I will:
+For this new attempt I:

-  - set a custom canvas of a square of 13 cm and 80 dpu (same resolution as full hd, ``-C13cx13cx80``).
+  - use a custom canvas of a square of 13 cm and 80 dpc (same resolution as full hd, ``-C13cx13cx80``).
   - use ``-X0`` and ``-Y0`` (in ``main.sh``) to remove the default offset.